Last Updated on August 12, 2021 by admin

 - 62% of coworking freelancers had improved work

-- 71% reported increased creativity
+- 71% reported increased creativity in their content creation writing process

 - 91% said their confidence was boosted by coworking